BaojieLiGithub/POI-based/README.md

-# POI-based
+# POI-based industrial PAH emission inventory in mainland China in 2016
-industrial PAHs emission in 2016 in mainland China.
+We produces and provides a series of POI-based industrial emission inventories for polycyclic aromatic hydrocarbons (PAHs, 16 U.S. EPA priority parent pollutants) in mainland China in 2016.
+The emission inventories have been developed with 0.05 by 0.05 degree spatial resolution.
+The units of these emission inventories are kg/grid/year.
+16 emission sources of the 16 PAHs were considered and mainly included industrial coal combustion, coking, petroleum refinery, primary Al production, and the iron-steel industry.